Butterflies

 Aubusson tapestry woven by the Pinton brothers workshop.

-With a ribbon.
+With a label.

 Circa 1960.

 Lurçat's work is immense: however, it is his role in the renovation of the art of tapestry that earned him a place in posterity.
 From 1917, he began with canvas works, then, in the 1920s and 30s, he worked with Marie Cuttoli.
 His first collaboration with the Gobelins dates back to 1937, when he simultaneously discovered the Apocalypse tapestry of Angers, which definitively encouraged him to devote himself to tapestry.
-He will tackle technical issues first with François Tabard, then on the occasion of his installation in Aubusson during the war, he will define his system: large stitches, counted tones, numbered drawn cartoons.
+He will first tackle technical issues with François Tabard, then, on the occasion of his installation in Aubusson during the war, he will define his system: large stitches, counted tones, numbered drawn cartoons.

 Bibliography :